-The Providence College community benefits from the PC Galleries program, which consists of year round exhibitions and events within two gallery spaces and beyond.
-The Hunt-Cavanagh Gallery is housed at the heart of the Art and Art History Department in Hunt-Cavanagh Hall, while The Reilly Gallery, named in honor of benefactors Robert F. Reilly '42D and Mary Anne Reilly, is alongside the Black Friar's Theatre and PC Concert Hall in The Smith Center for The Arts.
+The Providence College community benefits from the Providence College—Galleries program, which consists of year round exhibitions and events within two gallery spaces and beyond.
+Hunt-Cavanagh Gallery is housed at the heart of the Art and Art History Department in Hunt-Cavanagh Hall, while Reilly Gallery, named in honor of benefactors Robert F. Reilly '42D and Mary Anne Reilly, is alongside the Black Friar's Theatre and PC Concert Hall in The Smith Center for The Arts.
 The galleries at PC exhibit a wide range of works in varied styles and media, created by students, faculty, and visiting artists.

 All PC Galleries exhibitions and public programs are free and open to the public.